SoftUni-Internal/interactive-content/EN/06-Applications-Routing/04-Summary.md

       -  it gives us also methods like `back()`, `forward()`, `go()` and etc.

-## In the next lesson you will learn about:
+## In the next lesson you will learn:

 -  Design Patterns: